-- Policy Name: Specify a name for the policy.
-It must be unique. - Description: Specify a brief description for the policy. - Forwarding: You can forward alarms to registered SNMP listeners in Cisco Nexus Dashboard Fabric Controller .
-From the Web UI, choose Settings > Server Settings > Events.
+- Policy Name: Specify the name for this policy.
+It must be unique. - Description: Specify a brief description for this policy. - Forwarding: You can forward alarms to registered SNMP listeners in Cisco Nexus Dashboard Fabric Controller .
+From Web UI, choose Settings > Server Settings > Events.

-Ensure that you select Forwarding check box while configuring alarm policies to forward alarms to an external SNMP listener.
+Ensure that you select Forwarding check box in Alarm Policy creation dialog window to enable forwarding alarms to external SNMP listener.

-- Email: You can forward alarm event emails to recipients when an alarm is created, cleared or when the severity is changed.
+- Email: You can forward alarm event emails to recipient when alarm is created, cleared or severity changed.

 From Cisco Nexus Dashboard Fabric Controller Web UI, choose Settings > Server Settings > Events.

-Configure the SMTP parameters, click Save, and restart Cisco Nexus Dashboard Fabric Controller services. - Linkstate: Choose linkstate option to check for the interface link status.
-You can generate an alarm whenever a link is down and clear the alarms when the link is up. - Bandwidth (In/Out): Allows you to set the maximum bandwidth allowed in inbound and outbound directions.
-The system generates alarms when the bandwidth exceeds the specified values. - Inbound Errors: Allows you to set thresholds for the number of inbound errors that are discarded after which it generates an alarm. - Outbound Errors: Allows you to set thresholds for the number of outbound errors that are discarded after which it generates an alarm. - Inbound Discards: Allows you to set thresholds for the number of inbound packets that are discarded after which it generates an alarm. - Outbound Discards: Allows you to set thresholds for the number of outbound packets that are discarded after which it generates an alarm.
+Configure the SMTP parameters, click Save, and restart Cisco Nexus Dashboard Fabric Controller services.

+- Linkstate: Choose linkstate option to check for the interface link up or down.
+For the link-down you can raise an alarm and the link-up clear the alarms.

+- Bandwidth (In/Out) -

+- Inbound errors

+- · Outbound errors

+- Inbound Discards

+- · Outbound Discards